-Felix Gonzalez-Torres (American, b.
-Guáimaro, Cuba 1957, d.
-Miami, Florida 1996) began his art studies at the University of Puerto Rico before moving to New York City in 1979, where he attended the Whitney Independent Study Program, first in 1981 and again in 1983.
+Felix Gonzalez-Torres was born in Guáimaro, Cuba on November 26, 1957.
+He referred to himself as American.
+He lived and worked in New York City between 1979 and 1995.
+Gonzalez-Torres died in Miami on January 6, 1996 from AIDS-related causes.
+He began his art studies at the University of Puerto Rico before moving to New York City, where he attended the Whitney Independent Study Program, first in 1981 and again in 1983.
 He received his BFA from Pratt Institute, New York, in 1983 and his MFA from the International Center of Photography and New York University in 1987.

 From 1987 to 1991, Gonzalez-Torres was a part of the artist collective Group Material, whose collaborative, politically-informed practice focused on community engagement and activist interventions.
 In 1988, he had his first one-man exhibitions, at the Rastovski Gallery, New York, INTAR Gallery, New York, and the New Museum of Contemporary Art, New York.
 His earliest billboard work, "Untitled" (1989), was installed at New York's Sheridan Square on the occasion of the twentieth anniversary of the Stonewall Rebellion.
 In 1990, a solo presentation of Gonzalez- Torres's work served as the inaugural exhibition of the Andrea Rosen Gallery, New York.